 Prior to viability, an unwanted pregnancy is ended by killing the fetus.
-Shimp, in contrast, merely allows McFall to die by refusing his request for a transplant, he doesn’t kill his cousin to stop the withdrawal of his bone marrow.
+Shimp, in contrast, merely allows McFall to die by refusing his request for a transplant.
+He does not kill his cousin to stop the withdrawal of his bone marrow.
 So, the third and final modification of aplastic anemia to make it more analogous in the morally relevant ways to an unwanted pregnancy is to stipulate that the natural but painful shedding of bone marrow can only be stopped by killing the person with aplastic anemia.

 Killing is widely considered morally worse than letting someone die, ergo, one must take on more burdens to avoid killing than letting someone die.
-For example, if one is rushing to the hospital with an injured arm that will have to be amputated if it is not immediately treated, one doesn’t have to stop to save someone dying along the side of the road.
-But if an unconscious person is in the middle of the road, one can’t fatally drive over him to avoid the delay in getting to the hospital.
+For example, if one is rushing to the hospital with an injured arm that will have to be amputated if it is not immediately treated, one does not have to stop to save someone dying along the side of the road.
+But if an unconscious person is in the middle of the road, one cannot fatally drive over him to avoid the delay in getting to the hospital.
 One must step on the brakes and accept the loss of one’s arm to avoid killing the person in the road.

 Since abortion involves killing an innocent to avoid providing bodily support, I have stipulated that the cessation of the bone marrow provision can only be accomplished if the person shedding the needed tissue kills or authorizes the killing of its recipient.
 As soon as the needy person with aplastic anemia is killed, the painful, natural process of shedding of bone marrow ceases.
 Is it morally permissible for the unwilling donor to shoot the needy person causing the painful shedding of bone marrow?
 Is it morally permissible for the person who finds herself hooked up to the violinist to suffocate him so that she can be unhooked?
-I suspect that many readers will believe that it is wrong to kill an innocent person in order to avoid something like pregnancy or something analogous to it.
+I suspect that many readers will believe that it is wrong to kill an innocent person in order to avoid pregnancy or something analogous to it.
 Whether or not there is such a duty to rescue, there is at least a duty to not kill when refusing to rescue.

-Let’s take stock.
-First, if we make the need for future bone marrow transplants and kidney support as universal as gestation, it is not intuitively obvious that we wouldn’t recognize that we each have a duty to provide such service to another.
-Secondly, we imagined the provision of bone marrow via shedding to be as natural, common, and automatic as bodies gestating fetuses.
-So, there is no distortional influences arising due to the unnaturalness of some unusual bodily act to save a dying person from a disease.
-More importantly, there isn’t any need for police and surgeons to capture, restrain, and invade bodies as McFall was demanding the state to do to Shimp.
+Let us take stock.
+First, if we make the need for future bone marrow transplants and kidney support as universal as gestation, it is not intuitively obvious that we would not recognize that we each have a duty to provide such service to another.
+Second, we imagined the provision of bone marrow via shedding to be as natural, common, and automatic as bodies gestating fetuses.
+So, there are no distortional influences arising due to the unnaturalness of some unusual bodily act to save a dying person from a disease.
+More importantly, there is not any need for police and surgeons to capture, restrain, and invade bodies as McFall was demanding the state to do to Shimp.
 Third, unlike Shimp and Thomson’s kidnapped reader whose refusals to save allowed individuals to die, it is being assumed that the ongoing provision of the bone marrow and kidney support can be ended only by intentionally killing the recipient of the bodily support.
 My conclusion is that when aplastic anemia and kidney support are made more analogous to pregnancy in these ways, they provide little in the way of a justification for abortion.

 References